jiahao-c/jiahao-space/docs/learning-at-work/assets-caching-jira-p2-plugin.md

 I was developing a [Jira web panel](https://developer.atlassian.com/server/jira/platform/web-panel/) where the content is a React app.

 ![](/img/kb-ai.png)

+Requirement: When a user visits a Jira ticket, the browser should always load the latest deployed AI Assist panel version.

+Problem: The browser often loads an older version.

+## Deep dive for the special use case

 Unlike Forge app (for Jira Cloud), P2 plugin (for Jira Server/DC) does not natively support React apps.
 So we had to load it from an external script.
 The react app is hosted in an internal frontend gateway (where CloudFront & S3 are used as the infra layer) and injected into the Jira web panel like this: